Dan Mitrione: Kidnapping and death

-Continuing controversy and diplomatic exchanges

-The Mitrione case continued to reverberate within U.S.–Uruguayan relations in 2008, with U.S. Ambassador to Uruguay Frank E. Baxter being involved in high level exchanges about Uruguayan investigations into other crimes committed during the country's civilian–military dictatorship from 1973 until 1985, to which linkages were allegedly perceived.
+Torture accusations

+Although the Tupamaros did not cite torture as the grounds for Mitrione's kidnapping and execution, Mitrione was posthumously accused of having been, in the words of Michael Otterman, "a Johnny Appleseed of American DDD torture" (DDD standing for Debility, Dependency, and Dread, a term borrowed from KUBARK).
+These allegations were stringently denied by the US government and the OAS.

+Accusations of torture against Mitrione came within days of his death from Alejandro Otero, an Uruguayan police intelligence officer who would later become an international football referee.
+Otero, quoted by Jornal do Brasil, claimed that Mitrione had instituted the routine use of torture on guerrillas captured by the police, and that Mitrione's use of torture caused the Tupamaros to adopt more violent tactics.

+The torture claim was significantly expounded upon by Manuel Hevia Cosculluela, a Cuban who claimed to have infiltrated the CIA as double agent from 1962 to 1970.
+In 1978, at the 11th International Youth Festival in Cuba, Cosculluela claimed that Mitrione's training work included torture, often perpetrated on unwilling test subjects, like abducted homeless people.
+Cosculluela stated that Mitrione's credo was "the precise pain, in the precise place, in the precise amount, for the desired effect."
+Cosculluela claimed that Mitrione's methods, which he personally demonstrated, were exceptionally sadistic, resulting in the mutilation and eventual death of his victims, and that he had their mutilated bodies dumped in the streets.
+Mitrione's alleged methods included the use of electrical wires, sensory deprivation, sexual humiliation, and forced standing, and Cosculluela further charged that Mitrione's Montevideo house contained a special soundproof torture chamber in the basement.

 Commemoration

 The Nixon Administration, through spokesman Ron Ziegler, affirmed that Mitrione's "devoted service to the cause of peaceful progress in an orderly world will remain as an example for free men everywhere."
 His funeral was widely publicised by the U.S. media and was attended by, amongst others, David Eisenhower and Richard Nixon's secretary of state William Rogers.

-Frank Sinatra and Jerry Lewis held a benefit concert for his family in Richmond in Indiana.
+Frank Sinatra and Jerry Lewis held a benefit concert for his family in Richmond.

 In fiction

 The 1972 movie State of Siege by Costa-Gavras is based on the story of Mitrione's kidnapping.

 The kidnapping and the execution of Mitrione are also central to the plot of the novel El color que el infierno me escondiera by Uruguayan author Carlos Martínez Moreno.

 The French espionage fiction novel SAS 31: L'ange de Montevideo, written in 1973 by Gérard de Villiers, relates the CIA agent kidnapping, torture and killing by the Tupamaros.
 The agent's name is Ron Barber, but as is often the case in SAS novels, the stories are based on real world events and being as the fictional character Ron Barber was a torture instructor in Uruguay; it is possible that Barber is based on Dan Mitrione.